Pence disputes Trump legal team's claims, and says Trump asked him "what he thought" they should do after 2020 election

 The indictment included four charges against Trump: conspiracy to defraud the United States; conspiracy to obstruct an official proceeding; obstruction of and attempt to obstruct an official proceeding; and conspiracy against rights.

-One of the allegations against Trump is that he attempted to enlist Pence to use his ceremonial role in affirming the election vote count on Jan.
+One of the allegations against Trump is that he attempted to enlist Pence to use his ceremonial role in affirming the electoral vote count on Jan.
 6 to "fraudulently overturn the results of the election."
+Pence has said Trump went beyond asking him to pause the count for an audit and urged him to reject the Biden electors outright, in the hopes of tipping the election in Trump's favor.

 "There was no discretion ever given to the vice president in history, nor should there ever be," Pence told "Face the Nation."
 "I had no right to overturn the election and Kamala Harris will have no right to overturn the election when we beat them in 2024."